fat-potato-uk/k8-demo-1/README.md

 ### Node-port and port-forward the service

 Node porting our service is what is going to allow us to access the service externally.
-Therefore we need to change the type of service from `ClusterIP` to `NodePort`
+Therefore, we need to change the type of service from `ClusterIP` to `NodePort`

 We can do this by modifying our `service.yaml` as is shown below with the new `type` and reapplying it using the same `kubectl` command as before.